Rendering Modes in Nuxt: SSR, SSG, and Hybrid

 • Documentation (SSG is cheaper)

-• Landing pages (SSG serves faster)
+• Landing pages (SSG serves from CDN)

 SSG: Static Site Generation